poseidon/matchbox/Documentation/dev/develop.md

 Alternately, run the Docker image on `docker0`.

     sudo docker run -p 8080:8080 --rm -v $PWD/examples:/var/lib/bootcfg:Z -v $PWD/examples/groups/etcd-docker:/var/lib/bootcfg/groups:Z coreos/bootcfg:latest -address=0.0.0.0:8080 -log-level=debug

+## Dependencies

+Project dependencies are commited to the `vendor` directory, so Go 1.6+ users can clone to their `GOPATH` and build or test immediately.
+Go 1.5 users should set `GO15VENDOREXPERIMENT=1`.

+Project developers should use [glide](https://github.com/Masterminds/glide) to manage commited dependencies under `vendor`.
+Configure `glide.yaml` as desired.
+Use `glide update` to download and update dependencies listed in `glide.yaml` into `/vendor` (do **not** use glide `get`).

+    glide update --update-vendored --strip-vendor --strip-vcs

+Recursive dependencies are also vendored.
+A `glide.lock` will be created to represent the exact versions of each dependency.

+With an empty `vendor` directory, you can install the `glide.lock` dependencies.

+    rm -rf vendor/
+    glide install --strip-vendor --strip-vcs